 In an ambitious installation conceived especially for CAM’s galleries, De Boer presents four key works that address her attention to the structures of music, orchestrating her films so that each portrait amplifies the connection between image and sound, performer and audience—asking us to revisit the process of looking and listening through the artist’s singular interrogation of cinema.

-Manon de Boer: Between Perception and Sensation is curated by Laura Fried, Associate Curator, and João Ribas, Curator at the MIT List Visual Arts Center, Cambridge.
-The exhibition is organized by CAM.
+Manon de Boer: Between Perception and Sensation is organized for the Contemporary Art Museum St. Louis by Laura Fried, Associate Curator with João Ribas, Curator at the MIT List Visual Arts Center, Cambridge.